senekor/buenzlimarks/docs/arc42/05_building_block_view.md

 The main GUI for interacting with buenzlimarks.
 Installs itself via a service worker for offline use upon first visit.
-Based on HTML, CSS, TypeScript, Solid, Tailwind.
+Based on HTML, CSS, TypeScript, React, Tailwind.
 Accesses user data locally via indexedDB, remotely via the REST API and may listen to remotely updated data via websocket.

 ### Backend server